Visiting The Vatican Gardens - Enjoy This Exclusive Visit!

 To see all closing dates for a given year, check the Vatican Museums calendar online.

-Although the gardens are open the same dates as the museums, visiting hours are restricted to mid-late mornings
+Although the gardens are open the same dates as the museums, visiting hours are restricted to mid-late mornings.

 Walking tours are not available on Wednesdays when there is a Papal audience.
-Bus tours are.

 You can book a walking tour that begins at 9:30 or 11am.